erinfry6/BAGER/code/README.md

 				home/BayesTraits

-Place the contents of this repository in the code folder, except for the BP3.1.
-Place this in the home/BayesTraits folder.
+Place the contents of this repository's code directory and `analysis/4_IdentifyShiftsInAllLineages.Rmd` in the `code` directory.
+Place your data to be analyzed in `data/forBAGER` and create directories for each tissue in `data/BAGERresults`.

 [BayesTraits Manual](http://www.evolution.rdg.ac.uk/BayesTraitsV3/Files/BayesTraitsV3.Manual.pdf)

 ## Input files Formats

-The following input files are required for this analysis and should be places in `home/data/forBAGER`.
-(Examples of these formats can be found in `home/demo` in part created by `home/code/creating_demo.R`):
+The following input files are required for this analysis and should be places in `data/forBAGER`.
+(Examples of these formats can be found in `demo` in part created by `code/creating_demo.R`):

  - tissuecode_exp.txt: a tab delimited file containing expression data formatted according to the BayesTraits Manual: Expression data file with no column names.
 First column: names of the samples that coordinate with the Nexus tree file.
 All subsequent columns are the expression data for each gene.
 Be sure to keep another document that notes the gene in each column.